nabenabe0928/mfhpo-simulator/README.md

 Therefore, if any workers die, our current wrapper hangs and keeps warning except we provide `max_waiting_time` for the instantiation.
 We are not sure if we will support any additional workers after the initialization yet.
 Furthermore, our package **cannot be run on Windows OS** because the Python module `fcntl` is not supported on Windows OS.
+Although our package supports MacOS, it is advisable to use Linux system.

 ## Setup